2468shrm/Pico-Robotic-Controller/README.md

 A carrier board for a Raspberry Pi Pico (W) for use in FRC robotics.
 Similar to the XRP board.

+## Disclaimer / Warning

+This is an experimental device.
+Not all interfaces have been fully validated for proper function.
+Use at your own risk.

 ## Introduction (Motivation)

 You may assume that this board is indended to compete with the XRP product